 These are just some of the things you’ll want to look at.
 Consider your lifestyle and if there is anything you need to have no matter what, and adjust your emergency savings plan accordingly.

 After years of working hard, it’s time to kick back and enjoy your retirement!

 But just like you had to plan your budget, this requires some retirement planning.
 You’ll have had to be saving for retirement over the last few decades, on top of everything else you want to save for.

 Here are some quick tips for retirement savings along the way.

 Believe it or not, a big part of financial planning includes looking at a future you may not be a part of.

 It may sound morbid, but it is a reality you’ll want to think about.

 Look at it this way.
 If you were to pass away, would your family be able to afford their current lifestyle?
-Would they be cripped by debts you gathered (before your in depth financial planning started, of course) or struggle to pay funeral expenses?
+Would they be crippled by debts you gathered (before your in-depth financial planning started, of course) or struggle to pay funeral expenses?

 When you practice financial wellness, it means these aren’t things you will have to worry about your loved one’s being shouldered with if something were to happen to you.

-Here are two financial planning moves you can make today that ensure your loved ones won't be cripped with debts tomorrow.
+Here are two financial planning moves you can make today that ensure your loved ones won’t be crippled with debts tomorrow.